SMA's 3rd Annual Physicians-in-Training Leadership Conference

 Important Dates to Remember

-- Acceptance Notifications: Will be emailed on or before December 17, 2021
+- Acceptance Notifications: Will be emailed the week of December 19, 2022

-- Abstract Presenters - Upload presentations: On or before February 1, 2022
+- Abstract Presenters - Upload slide presentation(s): On or before January 27, 2023

-All submissions must include an abstract of the presentation that will be reviewed by the Physicians-in-Training Program Committee for consideration.
+All submissions must include an abstract of the presentation that will be reviewed by the SMA's Education and Physicians-in-Training Program Committees for consideration.

-By submitting your abstract, you are agreeing to be available on the designated date and time to present the abstract if accepted for presentation as a poster abstract at the Leadership Conference.
+By submitting your abstract, you are agreeing to be available on the date and time assigned to present the abstract if accepted for presentation at the Leadership Conference.

 Hybrid Format: SMA’s PIT Conference will be presented in a hybrid format; meaning, you will have the option to present “live, in-person,” or “live, virtually,” during your designated time.
 During the submission process, you will be asked your tentative plans about how you will attend and participate.